swagatbora90/cfn-ecr-aws-soci-index-builder/README.md

 The solution supports two versions of SOCI index:

-- **V1**: The original SOCI index format
+- **V1**: The original SOCI index format based on the OCI referrers API
-- **V2**: An improved format that provides better performance and reduced storage requirements
+- **V2**: An improved format that attaches the SOCI index to an image directly

 ## Configuration Parameters